- Nearly 3.8 million residents are enrolled in Medicare in New York.

 New York’s rules go far beyond the federal rules, and beyond the rules that most states have imposed on Medigap insurers.
 (Connecticut is the only other state where Medigap is available year-round, without medical underwriting; a handful of other states offer windows each year when some or all plans are guaranteed-issue).
 Federal rules do not require an annual open enrollment window for Medigap plans.
 Instead, federal rules provide only a one-time six-month window when Medigap coverage is guaranteed-issue, starting when the person is at least 65 and enrolled in Medicare Part B. And federal rules don’t guarantee access to Medigap plans at all for people who are under 65 and enrolled in Medicare due to a disability.
 New York’s rules are much more robust.

 Because of the year-round availability, community rating, and lack of medical underwriting, premiums for Medigap enrollees in New York are generally higher than they are in most other states when enrollees are 65.
 But this Medigap premium chart from Alaska is a good example of how high Medigap premiums can be for older enrollees in states that allow Medigap insurers to increase premiums over time, as an enrollee ages (referred to as attained-age rating, as opposed to New York’s community rating).
 Although the rates are higher for newly eligible enrollees, older enrollees pay the same amount as younger enrollees.

 New York also has fewer Medigap insurers than most high-population states with fewer Medigap regulations.
-For example, Arizona, which defaults to the federal rules for Medigap plans, has 69 insurers offering policies in 2020.
+For example, Arizona, which defaults to the federal rules for Medigap plans, had 69 insurers offering policies as of 2020.